 The Bill White Prize

-The prize awarded at the BABAO annual conference for the best poster presentation is given in memory of Bill White.
+The prize awarded at the BABAO annual conference for the best student poster presentation is given in memory of Bill White.
 Bill was a wonderful BABAO member who sadly died in 2011.

 For a list of previous winners please click here